 You're now ready to secure your web application and services with Keycloak.
 See how a sample Spring Boot application is being secured here.

-NOTE: When deploying Keycloak in the Production environment, you may need to choose an operating mode between Standalone and Domain mode.
-In Production environment, you may also need to configure an external shared database like, PostgreSQL, MySQL, Oracle for Keycloak storage to run in a cluster and also configure securities such as encryption and HTTPS.
+NOTE: When deploying Keycloak in the Production environment, you may also need to configure an external shared database like PostgreSQL, MySQL, Oracle for Keycloak storage to run in a cluster and also configure securities such as encryption and HTTPS.